 Sustainability is a core value of our practice.
 We believe sustainability is integral to the achievement of architectural excellence.
 We work with our Clients to identify the environmental potential and goals of each project as early as possible, and then seek out practical means by which to deliver on these goals.
 Warren and Mahoney has led in the development of sustainable design in New Zealand assisting in the founding of the New Zealand Green Building Council, designing our first Five Star Green Star commercial and tertiary education projects, and becoming New Zealand’s first carboNZero rated architectural practice.

 Being the only third generation architectural practice in New Zealand – Warren and Mahoney have evolved from a generalist firm into a multidisciplinary design practice offering architectural, interior, graphic, urban and environmentally sustainable design services.

 Founded in 1955 by Sir Miles Warren in Christchurch, the partnership went on to design buildings that are now regarded as the benchmark of New Zealand Modernism.

 Sir Miles was knighted in 1985 for his services to architecture and in 2003 named one of ten inaugural ‘Icons of the Arts’ by the Arts Foundation of New Zealand.

-Since 1979, the practice has expanded to Wellington, Auckland and Queenstown.
+Since 1979, the practice has expanded to Wellington, Auckland, Queenstown, Sydney and Melbourne.
 Warren and Mahoney has nurtured some of New Zealand’s finest architectural talent.
 Our people remain key to the remarkable Warren and Mahoney history of innovation and design excellence.